 Where Urban Households Can Grow

-Marigold’s composting customers in Bangalore are growing food in spaces that most people overlook.
+Marigold’s composting customers in Bangalore are turning kitchen waste to vegetables in spaces most people overlook — terraces, balconies, narrow side patches and even sunlit windows.

 Terraces and rooftops are the most productive spaces available in apartment buildings.
 Even a small terrace with 10 to 15 grow bags can produce a meaningful quantity of vegetables and greens.